Finite-temperature photoemission in the extended Falicov-Kimball model: a case study for Ta$_2$NiSe$_5$: Numerical results for the extended Falicov-Kimball model

-Figure~\ref{Akw-U1-T0} displays the zero-temperature, wave-vector and energy resolved spectral functions in the EFKM, using the parameter set best-suited for \TNS: $t_f/t_c=-0.5$, $U/t_c=1$ and $D/t_c=2.11$ [marked by the star in Fig.~\ref{pd-tf-0c5}(a)].
+Figure~\ref{Akw-U1-T0} displays the zero-temperature, wave-vector- and energy-resolved spectral functions in the EFKM, using the parameter set best-suited for \TNS: $t_f/t_c=-0.5$, $U/t_c=1$ and $D/t_c=2.11$ [marked by the star in Fig.~\ref{pd-tf-0c5}(a)].
 Here, panels (a) and (b) give the $c$- and $f$-orbital parts of the spectral functions $A_c(k,\omega)=A_c^+(k,\omega)+A_c^-(k,\omega)$ and $A_f(k,\omega)=A_f^+(k,\omega)+A_f^-(k,\omega)$, respectively, which are combined in panel (c).
 In this regime, starting out from a semi-metallic bare band situation, the EFKM realizes an EI phase of BCS type built up from weakly-bound electron-hole pairs.
 Since the Coulomb attraction is relatively weak, $A_c(k,\omega)$ and $A_f(k,\omega)$ almost follow the unrenormalized $c$- and $f$-band dispersions.
 Concomitantly, we find a more or less uniform distribution of the spectral weight and weak incoherent contributions close to band edge only.
 Nevertheless, a gap develops at the ``bare'' Fermi momentum $k_{\rm F}=\pi \langle \hat{n}_j^c\rangle$, which is exponentially small, however, and therefore difficult to detect in panels (a)-(c) in view of the used Lorentzian broadening $\eta_{\rm L}/t_c=0.1$.
 It is actually only confirmed in the zoomed-in panel for the photoemission part [Fig.~\ref{Akw-U1-T0}(d)].
 Most notably the PES shows an ``M"-shaped band structure with two peaks close to $\pm k_{\rm F}$, just as detected in the \TNS--ARPES experiments at low temperatures in the vicinity of the $\Gamma$ point~\cite{PhysRevB.90.155116,PhysRevB.101.235148}, even though the energy minimum at $k=0$ turns out to be somewhat too low in our EFKM simulations.
 In this respect, better agreement with experiments might be reached by reducing the density of $c$-electrons further ($\langle \hat{n}_j^c\rangle < 0.1$).
 In any case, the ``flat-band'' region falls entirely into the restricted momentum window monitored within the ARPES measurements, see dashed lines in Fig.~\ref{Akw-U1-T0}(d).
+It should be noted at this point that simple BCS-like mean-field approaches will cover the gap opening effect and basically reproduce the dispersions of the coherent part of the spectral functions but fail in giving the correct distribution of the spectral weight and describing the incoherent contributions to the spectra.

 If the attraction between electrons and holes is strong, tightly bound excitons will be formed.
 At the same time the Hartree shift enlarges the orbital splitting and drives the system further into a semiconducting situation~\cite{PhysRevB.81.115122}.
 As a result the EI (low-temperature) phase appears as BEC of preformed (excitonic) pairs~\cite{PhysRevB.74.165107}.
 This needs to be reflected in the spectral properties of the EFKM as well, which can not longer be described adequately by weak-coupling approaches, such as Hartree-Fock~\cite{CS08}, random phase approximation~\cite{IPBBF08} or (projector-based) renormalization methods~\cite{PBF10}.